Trump declares 'dawn of a new Middle East' as he presides over signing of historic deals

 "Thanks to the great courage of the leaders of these three countries, we take a major stride toward a future in which people of all faiths and backgrounds live together in peace and prosperity," he said.

 The deals, known as the "Abraham Accords," involve the exchanging of ambassadors, establishment of embassies and co-operation on a range of fronts, including trade, security and tourism.
 The deals also allow Muslims to visit Islamic holy sites in Israel.
-Trump said the deals would form "the foundation for a comphrensive peace across the entire region."
+Trump said the deals would form "the foundation for a comprehensive peace across the entire region."

 TRUMP TO PRESIDE OVER SIGNING OF HISTORIC MIDDLE EAST DEALS AT WHITE HOUSE